csccm-iitd/capsnet/README.md

 ## Abstract

 In this article, we propose a deep learning model for surrogate modeling and uncertainty quantification using capsule networks.
 The proposed model, called deep capsule encoder-decoder network (DCEDN), is a variant of the capsule network architecture that combines the benefits of both encoder-decoder networks and capsules.
-The DCEDN is trained to learn a low-dimensional representation of high-dimensional inputs, which can then be used for surrogate modeling and uncertainty quantification tasks.
 We evaluate the performance of the DCEDN on two different applications: a fluid dynamics problem and a materials science problem.

 ## Contents